onnx/onnx-docker/onnx-ecosystem/README.md

     You can also copy a whole folder using docker.
     - `docker cp PATH_TO_FOLDER/.
 CONTAINER_ID:/NAME_OF_FOLDER`

-7. Navigate to the scripts folder in the container and edit the appropriate notebook to convert your model to ONNX.
+7. Navigate to the `converter_scripts` folder in the container and edit the appropriate notebook to convert your model to ONNX.

 # Contributing